 Disproportionately large breast implants can cause neck, shoulder and back problems.
 Large breast implants can become even more problematic as you age.
 When menopause strikes our bodies like to gain weight in the breast area due to hormonal changes.

 As the body ages some women decide to downsize their breast implants, opting for a more natural look.
 They just don't want big boobs anymore.

-Some women even decide to remove their breast implants completely, but if this means you'll need a lift to keep your breasts looking youthful a smaller implant may be enough to keep your breasts looking beautiful.
+Some women even decide to remove their breast implants completely, but if this means you'll need a breast lift to keep your breasts looking youthful a smaller breast implant may be enough to keep your breasts looking beautiful.

-Will I Like My New Smaller Boobs?
+What If I Don’t Like My Smaller Breasts?

 Any breast augmentation takes an adjustment period... where you learn to accept (and hopefully love) your new breasts.

 The main worry with a breast implant size reduction is extra skin.
 Skin recovery depends on genetics and age and younger women with healthy skin and no existing breast sagging obviously have the best chance of the breast skin tightening up around a smaller breast implant.

 Always discuss these kinds of concerns with your plastic surgeon!

 If you do switch out large breast implants, know that most women who downsize are happy with their new girls.
 And being happy and confident with your body is what really matters! :)

 Thoughts from Dr. Michelle RoughtonIf you find that, with time, your implants aren't fitting the proportions of your body the way that you would like, or interfere with your ability to do the things that you'd like to do, exchanging them for a smaller volume can be a very straightforward procedure.